-The Higher Logic Thrive Marketing Professional (Thrive Marketing Professional) Personalization feature enables the inserting of "placeholder" personalization fields in templates and messages.
+The Personalization feature allows you to insert "placeholder" personalization fields in templates and messages.
 At send time, the personalization fields are automatically replaced with values from your contacts' records, resulting in personalized messages.

 - The fields in contacts' records can be populated by uploaded lists, data from subscription forms, manual editing, and/or an integration synchronization.